Deltares/hydromt/docs/guides/plugin_dev/custom_component.rst

 Required attributes
 -------------------

-Asside form initialisation the components are expected to have some other properties (`data`, `model`, `data_catalog` and `root`) and functions (`read` and `write`).
+Aside form initialisation the components are expected to have some other properties (`data`, `model`, `data_catalog` and `root`) and functions (`read` and `write`).
 Functions annotated with the `@hydromt_step` decorator will be available to users of a workflow yaml.
-Depending on the context your component may also want to implement the functions `set` (which is typcially not annotaed with the `@hydromt_step` decorator since it cannot be sued in a yaml workflow)`, and `test_equal`. `set` is typcially used by python users to overwrite data in the component after they have done something with it outside of your component. `test_equal` is purely for testin purposes and should test whether the comopnent provided (including potential data) is equal to the component it is being run on.
+Depending on the context your component may also want to implement the functions `set` (which is typically not annotaed with the `@hydromt_step` decorator since it cannot be sued in a yaml workflow)`, and `test_equal`. `set` is typically used by python users to overwrite data in the component after they have done something with it outside of your component. `test_equal` is purely for testing purposes and should test whether the component provided (including potential data) is equal to the component it is being run on.
 This is very useful for testing that includes data.